eMe-404/oo-principle/parking-lot-tasking.md

     * given: the ticket and the car id is invalid
     * when: pick up the car
     * then: don't let the car out

+---

+* **scenario1**
+    * given: multi parking lot with available space
+    * when: parking boy park car
+    * then: park the car to the first parking lot

+* **scenario2**
+    * given: multi parking lot without available space
+    * when: parking boy park car
+    * then: don't park car and indicate parking lot are full

+* **scenario3**
+    * given: 5 parking lot and just last three have available space
+    * when: parking boy park car
+    * then: park the car to the 3rd parking lot

+* **scenario4**
+    * given: 5 parking lot and just first three have available space
+    * when: parking boy park car
+    * then: park the car to the 1st parking lot*

+* **scenario5**
+    * given: the ticket with corresponding car
+    * when: pick up the car
+    * then: get the car

+* **scenario6**
+    * given: the ticket without corresponding car
+    * when: pick up the car
+    * then: don't get the car and indicate the ticket is invalid